jaywcjlove/awesome-swift-macos-apps/README.md

 - [FiScript](https://github.com/Mortennn/FiScript) - Execute custom scripts from the MacOS context menu (CTRL+click) in Finder.
 - [Finder Go](https://github.com/onmyway133/FinderGo) - macOS app and Finder Sync Extension to open Terminal, iTerm, Hyper from Finder.
 - [OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal) - Finder Toolbar app for macOS to open the current directory in Terminal, iTerm, Hyper or Alacritty.
+- [Quick Symlink](https://github.com/ololx/quick-symlink) - A Finder extension which provides a contextual menu item for the symbolic links (and other links) creation on macOS.
+- [SwiftyMenu](https://github.com/lexrus/SwiftyMenu) - The missing Finder menu for your daily ease

 ## Games